 We have lots of resources to help and we offer full training.
 Volunteers are not expected to be an expert or have a teaching background but what is essential is an ability to communicate with young people.
 The training for this position is normally an Understanding CAFOD session in this diocese followed by 2 days in length and held at CAFOD Head Office in Romero House, London.

-We particularly need Education Volunteers in the Redhill Deanery, the Woking Deanery, the Crawley Deanery and the Mayfield Deanery.
+We particularly need Education Volunteers in the Redhill Deanery, the Woking Deanery, the Guildford Deanery (Primary School Volunteer) and the Weybridge Deanery.
 Though more volunteers everywhere would be very welcome.

 Our office is based in St John’s Seminary, Wonersh and we have a handful of great and loyal volunteers who help us out with various administrative and IT tasks.
 Are you able to spare a few hours every week and can you make your way to our office?
 This can be a great way to hone skills and add experience to a CV or use some newly found spare time (just retired or children just gone to school).
 Having experience in basic IT is helpful but a willingness to learn is a good substitute.